 ISO 45001, like OHSAS 18001, sets out the actions required to deal with risks and opportunities, including the identification of hazards, risk assessment, the identification of opportunities and the determination of applicable requirements.

-According to ISO, the standard may be launched in 2017.
+The standard is due to be launched at the end of 2017 or in 2018.
 The publication of the ISO 45001 will not mean the automatic cancellation of the OHSAS 18001.

 Reply to the following form and access the document FAQs on the future ISO 45001.